-- The net position of the Authority continued to grow, reaching \$1.23 billion in fiscal year 2019 compared to \$1.22 billion in fiscal year 2018. - Taking advantage of a continuing environment of historically low interest rates, the Authority issued \$208.7 million in tax-exempt refunding bonds in order to refund \$254.9 million in existing debt achieving future savings of \$53.6 million for the University.
-The net present value savings represent \$41.7 million or over 16 percent of the par value of the refunded bonds.
-These savings will be recognized in the future debt service payments of each campus from 2020 through 2039.
-The all-in cost of the 2019-1 debt is 2.866% as compared to 3.146% on the 2009-2 debt.
-The new money borrowings were issued with a 5.00% coupon rate with an average life of 12.69 years.
+- The net position of the Authority continued to grow, reaching \$1.25 billion in fiscal year 2020 compared to \$1.23 billion in fiscal year 2019. - Taking advantage of a continuing environment of historically low interest rates, the Authority issued \$200.8 million of tax-exempt Project Revenue Bonds, Series 2020-1, and \$129.8 million of federally taxable Project Revenue Bonds, Series 2020-2, to finance capital projects at the Amherst, Dartmouth, Lowell, and Worcester campuses.
+The new borrowings were issued with average interest rates of 5.00% and 2.96%, respectively.
+The Authority also issued \$319.3 million in federally taxable Refunding Bonds in order to refund \$254.2 million in existing Authority debt and \$26.8 million in existing University debt, achieving future savings of \$35.5 million for the University.
+The net present value savings represent \$27.5 million or over 9 percent of the par value of the refunded bonds.
+These savings will be recognized in the future debt service payments of each campus from 2020 through 2044.
 The rates secured during this refunding reflect the high regard of the University's credit among investors and the reaffirmation of our credit rating by the three major bond ratings agencies.
-These ratings are AA, Aa2, AA- for Fitch Ratings, Moody's Investors Service, and Standard and Poor's Global Rating, respectively. - The Authority also issued \$69.1 million in commercial paper with interest rates ranging from 1.28% to 2.88% in fiscal 2019.

-Capital spending and contributed construction assets totaled \$201 million in fiscal year 2019, representing a \$214 million decrease compared to fiscal year 2018.
-A majority of the capital spending in fiscal year 2019 relates to continued investments in new buildings and renovation projects, which include: Biomedical Engineering Research Laboratory, Central Campus Core Utility and Landscaping Project, Dubois Image Library, Isenberg School of Management Addition, acquisition of buildings and land on the campus formerly owned by Mount Ida College, the Physical Science Building, Venture Way Land Acquisition, and the Worcester Commons at the Amherst Campus; Clark Athletic Center Envelope Replacement, Elevator Upgrades Project, Parking Garage, Renovations to Existing Academic Buildings, Substructure Demolition & Quadrangle Development (SDQD) and the Utility Corridor and Roadway Relocation Project at the Boston Campus; the Classrooms, Teaching Labs & Learning Space Improvements Project, the New Dining Facility, and the School of Marine Sciences Facility at the Dartmouth

-Campus; and the Coburn Hall Addition and Renovation, Olsen Hall Renovations, Pasteur Hall, and Perry Hall Renovations at the Lowell Campus.
+These ratings are AA, Aa2, AA- for Fitch Ratings, Moody's Investors Service, and Standard and Poor's Global Rating, respectively. - Capital spending and contributed construction assets totaled \$207.6 million in fiscal year 2020, representing a \$6.6 million increase compared to fiscal year 2019.
+A majority of the capital spending in fiscal year 2020 relates to continued investments in new buildings and renovation projects, which include: Student Union Renovation, Central Campus Core Utility and Landscaping Project, McGuirk Stadium Upgrades, Capacity Expansion of the Central Heating Plant, Whitmore Mechanical Improvements, and the Worcester Commons at the Amherst campus; Renovations to Existing Academic Buildings, and the Substructure Demolition & Quadrangle Development (SDQD) at the Boston campus; the Science & Engineering Building Renovation, and the New Dining Facility at the Dartmouth campus; the Coburn Hall Addition and Renovation, and Olsen Hall Renovations at the Lowell campus; and the VA Outpatient Center at the Worcester campus.